looker/lookerbot/README.md

 1. Under "Customize Slack" > "Configure" > "Custom Integrations" select "Slash Commands"
 2. Choose "Add Configuration"
 3. Create a command to use for the Looker bot.
 We use **/looker** but it's up to you.
-4. You can configure the options for the slash command however you like, but you'll need to set the URL to wherever you have your bot server hosted.
+4. Choose an icon for the slash command responses.
+[Here's the icon we use](looker-bot-icon-512.png).
+5. Set the URL to wherever you have your bot server hosted.
 The path to the slash command endpoint is `/slack/receive`, so if your bot is hosted at `https://example.com`, the URL would be `https://example.com/slack/receive`.
-5. You'll need to copy the token provided when you created the slash command and set the `SLACK_SLASH_COMMAND_TOKEN` variable with it for the bot to accept slash commands.
+6. You'll need to copy the token provided when you created the slash command and set the `SLACK_SLASH_COMMAND_TOKEN` variable with it for the bot to accept slash commands.

 ### Data Access